supposedly/dialect-museum/README.md

 Hope this README helps explain some stuff!

-The short writeup is that I'm trying to make a dictionary, and this is an attempt to reimagine the way dictionaries handle pronunciation.
+The short writeup is that I'm trying to make a dictionary, and this is an attempt to rework the way dictionaries handle pronunciation.
 The medium writeup is on [the project's homepage](https://write.lebn.xyz).
 The long writeup is write up next.